himanshu2454/Kunteksto/docs_source/source/intro.rst

 Windows
 -------

-Details coming soon.
+Details are coming soon.
 Preferably use the Anaconda instructions above.

 Mac OSX
 -------
 Follow the `instructions for your platform <http://lxml.de/installation.html>`_ for lxml installation.

-Details coming soon.
+Details are coming soon.
 Preferably use the Anaconda instructions above.

 Linux